KiranGunturu/glue-apache-hudi/postgresql-dms-s3-hudi-glue/README.md

     cleaning by the latest file versions
     concurrency control - avoid multiple writers writing to same table at same same - locking in DynamoDB SCD-2
+    identify schema changes and notify when there are changes in schema rollback to spec commit incase disaster